 Double dip: The act of earning points or miles in more than one way on the same purchase.

-Earn rate: The number of points or miles awarded for each dollar spent.
+Earn rate: The number of

 Foreign transaction fees: A percentage charge imposed by credit card companies when your credit card is used abroad or for a purchase through a foreign merchant.

 Minimum spend: The amount of money one must charge to a credit card to earn the bonus miles promised by a credit card company when a new account is opened or during special promotions.